Hyperbaric oxygen therapy is a medical treatment proven safe and effective for a number of diseases and conditions. It is

 Cost and Reimbursement for Hyperbaric Oxygen Therapy

-Fees for hyperbaric oxygen therapy can range from $150 to $1,000 or more per treatment, depending on the type of
+Fees for hyperbaric oxygen therapy can range from around $200 per treatment in independent clinics to over $1,000 in hospitals, depending on the type of

-fees, and other factors.
-Medicare, Medicaid, and private insurers generally reimburse for the treatment of FDA-cleared indications and occasionally reimburse
+Fortunately, Medicare, Medicaid, and private insurers generally reimburse for the treatment of approved indications and occasionally reimburse for the treatment

-for the treatment of off-label or alternative indications.
-Reimbursement rates and criteria may vary widely by insurance carrier and by state or region.
+of off-label or alternative indications.
+Reimbursement rates and criteria may vary widely by insurance carrier, type of treatment center, and by state or region.

-Mild Hyperbaric Oxygen Therapy
+“Mild Hyperbaric Oxygen Therapy”

-increased pressure (< 1.5 ATA).
-Some mild hyperbaric devices are FDA-cleared for the treatment of
+A small minority of these devices are FDA-cleared for the treatment of

 Acute Mountain Sickness